OpenKNX/OpenKNX-KNeoPiX/readme.md

 The ability to operate both the external voltage at 3.3V/5V as a direct power supply and at 6V to 24V as a variable power supply provides maximum flexibility in configuring and using KNeoPix.
 This allows users to tailor the hardware to specific requirements and seamlessly integrate it into existing systems.

+### Pin Compatibility

+Moreover, KNeoPix is pin-compatible with other XIAO series microcontrollers, such as the [XIAO ESP32C3](https://www.seeedstudio.com/Seeed-XIAO-ESP32C3-p-5431.html) or [XIAO ESP32S3](https://www.seeedstudio.com/XIAO-ESP32S3-p-5627.html).
+This compatibility further extends its versatility and allows users to leverage existing hardware and resources for their projects.

 KNeoPix is thus a powerful, flexible, and highly customizable solution for building automation and intelligent networking, built on a solid hardware foundation and innovative technology.

 With its diverse range of applications, KNeoPix is the ideal choice for DIY projects that require creativity and self-reliance.